 View of Micanopy Cemetery.
 Photo: P Marlin 2018

-John Thrasher, a descendant of the Thrasher family who arrived in in Micanopy 1876, is a long time Micanopy resident, and works at the Micanopy Historical Society Archives located on Cholokka Boulevard on most Wednesday mornings.
-A wealth of historical knowledge, he shared stories and provided documents that helped establish a vital present connection with the long ago past.
+A longtime resident of Micanopy, John Thrasher, whose family arrived in Micanopy in the 1870s, works at the Micanopy Historical Society Archives located on Cholokka Boulevard.
+Thrasher shared stories and provided documents that helped establish a vital present connection with the long ago past.
 Micanopy is a small town, however, its long and active history is an integral part of Florida’s earliest beginnings.

 Founded after Spain relinquished Florida to the United States in 1821, Micanopy became the first distinct American town founded in the new US territory.
-An original Indian trading post, Micanopy was first occupied by the Timucuan Indians, and then the Seminole Indians.
+An original Native American trading post, Micanopy was first occupied by the Timucuan Indians, and then the Seminoles, who named their village Cuscowilla.
 King Payne, Micanopy, Osceola, and other chiefs of the Seminole Indians lived in the area.
-The Spanish explorer, Hernando De Soto encountered an early Timucua Indian Village here in 1539 and later, Pennsylvania botanist William Bartram visited a Cuscowilla village on this site in 1774.
+The Spanish explorer, Hernando De Soto, encountered an early Timucua Indian Village here in 1539 and in 1774, Pennsylvania botanist William Bartram visited the Cuscowilla village.
 1

 The colonization of the Micanopy area began with the participants of the Arrendondo Grant.
 The Arrendondo grant of September 3, 1817 was awarded by the King Ferdinand VII of Spain to Don Fernando de Maza Arredondo, a Spanish merchant from St. Augustine.
 The grant encompassed 280,000 acres, embracing most of Alachua County including Micanopy, and provided for the settlement of two-hundred families over three years.
 The "Proprieters of the Arrendondo Grant," Horatio S. Dexter and Edward M. Wanton, were engaged by Don Fernando "to establish friendly relations with the Indians so as to permit settlement in their territory."
 2 3